ebradyjobory/finance.js/README.md

 ### Contributing

 Contributions are welcome to aid in the expansion of the library.
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality, and please lint and test your code.

+### To Do

+- Expand library with more financial calculations
+- Include edge cases in testing, if any